alex-toy/transformers/models/README.md

-inside folder checkpoint, you will find the checkpoints produced while training model.
+inside folder models, you will find the pickelized objects.